Untilting Line Bundles on Perfectoid Spaces: Consequences and Examples

 Let $\sL_0,\sL_1,\sL_2,\cdots$ be a system of line bundles on a perfectoid space $X$ with $\sL_{i+1}^{\otimes p}\cong\sL_i$.
-As we argued in the proof of Lemma \ref{cohomologyOfRlim}, there is an obvious way to construct a pro-\'etale cover of $X$ which simultaneoulsy trivializes all of the $\sL_i$, by further refining \'etale covers trivializing each $\sL_i$ individually and letting $i$ go to infinity.
-Nevertheless, it isn't immediately clear that there should be an \'etale cover which simultaneoulsy trivializes all the $\sL_i$.
-A consequence of Theorem \ref{Main} is that there is, and in fact there is even an \textit{analytic} cover that does so. \begin{Corollary} Let $X$ be a perfectoid space and $\sL_0,\sL_1,\cdots,$ an system of line bundles on $X$ with $\sL_{i+1}^{\otimes p}\cong\sL_i$.
-Then there is an analytic cover $U\to X$ which simultaneoulsy trivializes all the $\sL_i$. \end{Corollary} \begin{Proof} Although the global sections of $\sO_X$ aren't a priori perfectoid, there is an analytic open cover $V\to X$ where $\Gamma(V,\sO_V)$ is.
+There is an obvious way to construct a pro-\'etale cover of $X$ that simultaneously trivializes all of the $\sL_i$, by further refining \'etale covers trivializing each $\sL_i$ individually and letting $i$ go to infinity.
+Nevertheless, it isn't immediately clear that there should be an \'etale cover that simultaneously trivializes all the $\sL_i$.
+A consequence of Theorem \ref{Main} is that there is, and in fact there is even an \textit{analytic} cover that does so. \begin{Corollary} Let $X$ be a perfectoid space and $\sL_0,\sL_1,\cdots,$ a system of line bundles on $X$ with $\sL_{i+1}^{\otimes p}\cong\sL_i$.
+Then there is an analytic cover $U\to X$ that simultaneously trivializes all the $\sL_i$. \end{Corollary} \begin{Proof} Although the global sections of $\sO_X$ aren't a priori perfectoid, there is an analytic open cover $V\to X$ where $\Gamma(V,\sO_V)$ is.
 Therefore by Theorem \ref{Main}, the inverse system $(\sL_{i}|_{V})\in\lim\Pic V$ is the untilt of a unique $\sL\in\Pic V^\flat$.
 There is an analytic cover $U^\flat\to V^\flat$ trivializing $\sL$, which is the tilt of an analytic cover $U\to V$.
 By functoriality the inverse system $(\sL_{i}|_{U})\in\lim\Pic U$ is the untilt of $\sL_{U^\flat}$, which is trivial.
-Again by Theorem \ref{Main} each $\sL_{i}|_U$ is trivial, completing the proof. \end{Proof}
+Again by Theorem \ref{Main} each $\sL_{i}|_U$ is trivial, completing the proof. \end{Proof} \begin{Remark} In the case that $X$ is integral or over a field, Corollary \ref{analyticTrivialization} is an easy consequence of \cite[Corollary 9.5]{bs19}.
+Indeed, in this case if $U\to X$ is an affinoid cover trivializing $\sL_0$, then their result implies that $\Pic(U)$ is uniquely $p$-divisible.
+Therefore, since $\sL_n|_U$ has trivial $p^n$-th power, it must be trivial as well.
+Corollary \ref{analyticTrivialization} is slightly more general, allowing for Tate perfectoid spaces that are not over fields (cf. \cite[Example 6.1.5.4]{SW18}). \end{Remark}